Do you have a question regarding one of these topics?

 I am not enrolled in the College of Engineering but am interested in majoring in Civil or Environmental Engineering.
 How can I switch to Engineering?

-What are CPHR, EPHR, & MPHR, and where can I find them?
+What are CPHR and MPHR?
+Where can I find them?

-- CPHR- Cumulative point hour ratio is calculated from all the courses you have taken at OSU for a grade
+- CPHR- Cumulative point hour ratio is calculated from all the courses you have taken at Ohio State for a grade.

 - MPHR- Major point hour ratio is calculated from all core courses, core electives, technical electives for the major

-What is Freshman Forgiveness?
+What is Grade Forgiveness?
 Are there other grade forgiveness options?

 What are the requirements to be admitted to the Civil or Environmental Engineering majors?